 REVISION: Regulating Consumer Financial Products: Evidence from Credit Cards

 We analyze the effectiveness of consumer financial regulation by considering the 2009 Credit Card Accountability Responsibility and Disclosure (CARD) Act in the United States.
-Using a difference-in-difference research design and a unique panel data set covering over 150 million credit card accounts, we find that regulatory limits on credit card fees reduced overall borrowing costs to consumers by an annualized 1.7% of average daily balances, with a decline of more than 5.5% for consumers with the lowest FICO scores.
-Consistent with a model of low fee salience and limited market competition, we find no evidence of an offsetting increase in interest charges or reduction in volume of credit.
+Using a difference-in-differences research design and a unique panel data set covering over 160 million credit card accounts, we find that regulatory limits on credit card fees reduced overall borrowing costs to consumers by an annualized 1.7% of average daily balances, with a decline of more than 5.5% for consumers with FICO scores below 660.
+Consistent with a model of low fee salience and limited market competition, we find no evidence of an offsetting increase in interest charges or a reduction in volume of credit, although we are unable to analyze longer-run effects on investments or industry structure.
 Taken together, we estimate that the CARD Act fee reductions have saved U.S. consumers $12.6 billion per year.
-We also analyze the CARD Act requirement to disclose the interest savings from paying off balances in 36 months rather than only making minimum payments.
-We find that this "nudge" increased ...
+We also analyze the CARD Act requirement to disclose the interest savings from paying off ...

 REVISION: Imperfect Competition in Selection Markets

 Many standard intuitions about the distortions created by market power and selection are reversed when these forces co-exist.
 Adverse selection may be socially beneficial under monopoly, for example, and market power may be beneficial in the presence of advantageous selection.
-We develop a simple, but quite general, model of symmetric imperfect competition in selection markets that parameterizes the degree of both market power and selection.
-We derive basic comparative statics verbally and illustrate them graphically to build intuition.
-We emphasize the relevance of the most counterintuitive effects with a calibrated model of the insurance market and empirical results from the credit card industry.
-Among other policy insights, we show that in selection markets four core principles of the United States Horizontal Merger Guidelines are reversed.
+We develop a model of symmetric imperfect competition in selection markets that parameterizes the degree of both market power and selection.
+We derive basic comparative statics and illustrate them graphically to build intuition.
+We emphasize the relevance of the most counterintuitive effects with a calibrated model of the insurance market.
+We also apply our results to competition policy and show that in selection markets four core principles of the United States Horizontal Merger Guidelines are often reversed.

 New: Externalities and Taxation of Supplemental Insurance: A Study of Medicare and Medigap